-If you want to ditch the drudgery of 9-5 office hours and switch to working from the comfort of your home, then you’re making a smart move.
+Want to ditch the drudgery of 9-5 office hours and switch to working from the comfort of your home?
+You’re not alone.

 It’s predicted that freelancers will dominate the workforce by 2020*.
-So, with the right training, there’s a possibility that your skills are in demand.
+With the right online job training, you will be in demand far into the future.

-Well, the good news is, there are several job sites out there (that are actually way better than Upwork) where you can submit your resumes and online portfolios.
+There are hundreds of location-independent job sites online (many that are way better than Upwork) where you can submit your resumes and online portfolios.

 Jump to the section that suits you best:

-FlexJobs is a major career site (gets featured in the news and all).
+FlexJobs is a large career site.
 And they are all about helping you find a better way to work today.

 What this means is that FlexJobs – a job service, curates flexible, professional and legitimate job opportunities and puts them in one easy place for you to find them.